oapicf/pinterest-sdk/clients/ruby/generated/docs/ProductGroupPromotionsApi.md

 granularity = PinterestSdkClient::Granularity::TOTAL # Granularity | TOTAL - metrics are aggregated over the specified date range.<br> DAY - metrics are broken down daily.<br> HOUR - metrics are broken down hourly.<br>WEEKLY - metrics are broken down weekly.<br>MONTHLY - metrics are broken down monthly
 opts = {
   click_window_days: 0, # Integer | Number of days to use as the conversion attribution window for a pin click action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `30` days.
   engagement_window_days: 0, # Integer | Number of days to use as the conversion attribution window for an engagement action.
 Engagements include saves, closeups, link clicks, and carousel card swipes.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
-If not specified, defaults to `30` days.
+If not specified, defaults to `30` days.<br> <strong>Note:</strong> This parameter no longer returns new data.
+However, you can still access historic data through <strong>Sept 30, 2027</strong>.
   view_window_days: 0, # Integer | Number of days to use as the conversion attribution window for a view action.
 Applies to Pinterest Tag conversion metrics.
 Prior conversion tags use their defined attribution windows.
 If not specified, defaults to `1` day.
-  conversion_report_time: 'TIME_OF_AD_ACTION' # String | The date by which the conversion metrics returned from this endpoint will be reported.
+  conversion_report_time: 'TIME_OF_AD_ACTION', # String | The date by which the conversion metrics returned from this endpoint will be reported.
 There are two dates associated with a conversion event: the date that the user interacted with the ad, and the date that the user completed a conversion event.
+  reporting_timezone: PinterestSdkClient::ReportingTimeZone::PINTEREST_TIME_ZONE # ReportingTimeZone | Specify the timezone to be applied for the reporting.
+This feature is currently in BETA and is not available to all users.
 }

 begin